-We offer two different types of boat coverage, coverage while the boat is being towed behind your primary vehicle and coverage while the boat is on the water - watercraft liability.
+We offer two different types of boat coverage: (1) while the boat is being towed behind your primary vehicle and (2) liability only coverage while the boat is on the water, called watercraft liability.

 While being towed, you may cover your boat for liability-only or full coverage.
 Once the boat has been disconnected from the trailer, the coverage ceases.